kubestellar/kubestellar/docs/content/v0.20/architecture.md

         object
     -  Gets the object from the lister cache using the NamespacedName of the object.
+    -  If the object was not found (because it was deleted) after the key was enqueued by the event handler, worker returns.
+But after that, there is still a delete event for that object that is consumed by the event handler which enqueue a key for [Object Deleted](#object-deleted).
     -  Gets the lister for Placement objects and list all placements
     -  Iterates on all placements, and for each placement:
         - evaluates whether the object matches the downsync selection